natverse/neuprintr/README.md

 Authentication
 --------------

 In order to use *neuprintr* you will need to be able to login to a neuPrint server and be able to access it underlying Neo4j database.
+Currently this means you have to be on the network, SECURE WiFi or have a VPN for the Janelia network, and have an authorised account.

 ![access your bearer token](inst/images/bearertoken.png)